How to Contact Uber for Help: Uber Customer Service

 Uber also offers UberEATS delivery support at 1-800-593-7069.

 You can only call Uber while you’re out on delivery (so not after you have returned home and have an issue).
-If you have returned home and noticed something amiss with your delivery, you’ll need to contact Uber through the app.
+You must contact Uber through the app if you have returned home and noticed something amiss with your delivery.

 Is there an Uber phone number for riders?

-If you had a problem with Uber as a passenger, the fastest way to get in contact with Uber is to use their in-app support tool.
-Click on Account in the bottom right corner, then help in the top left corner, you will then have the option to “Call Support” via the app.
+If you have a problem with Uber as a passenger, the fastest way to contact Uber is to use their in-app support tool.
+Click on ‘Account’ in the bottom right corner, then ‘Help’ in the top left corner.
+You will then have the option to “Call Support” via the app.

 uber phone number for riders